hygieia/hygieia/pages/hygieia/api-audit/api-audit.md

 server.port=[Web server port - default is 8080]
 logRequest=false
 logSplunkRequest=false
+serviceAccountOU=SAOU1,SAOU2 [comma separated list of OU setup in LDAP for whitelist of Service Accounts]
 ```

 All the above values are optional.
 If you have MongoDB installed with no authorization, you must be able to run the API even without the properties file.